-Traditional forming fabric structures involve a series of design compromises in which fabric life, fabric stability; sheet formation, fiber retention, and fabric drive-load are traded off, one for another, in order to achieve a specific end result.
-This paper describes a new approach to fabric design in which all the aforementioned properties can be maximized without coincidental negative trade-offs.
+Traditional forming fabric structures involve a series of design compromises in which fabric life, fabric stability, sheet formation, fibre retention, and fabric drive-load are traded off - one for another - in order to achieve a specific end result.
+This paper describes a new approach to fabric design in which all the aforementioned properties can be maximised without coincidental negative trade-offs.

-Beginning with the paper making surface, all yarns should be identical in size for the most uniform paper surface possible, but this is usually not the case.
-EssentialTM ESB from Cristini is the result of a technology that begins with this as a premise.
-These same-sized yarns are then spaced in such a manner that the drainage holes are square in shape, accommodating fibers in all possible orientations, to maximize retention, thereby allowing for reduced head-box consistency, a squarer sheet, and consequent better formation.
+Beginning with the paper making surface, all yarns should be identical in size for the most uniform paper surface possible; but this is usually not the case.
+Cristini's ESB Essential is the result of a technology that begins with this as a premise.
+Same-sized yarns are spaced in such a manner that the drainage holes are square in shape, accommodating fibres in all possible orientations, to maximise retention, thereby allowing for reduced headbox consistency, a squarer sheet, and consequently better formation.
 In the past, structures like these were thought not possible, because of fabric manufacturing considerations and the need for various mechanical properties in the fabric.

-Historically, this type of embodiment would automatically result in loss of overall fabric life, but, in the case of this new family of designs, a binding yarn is incorporated which is simultaneously out of the plane of the papermaking surface, and conversely out of the wear plane on the machine side of the fabric.
+Historically, this type of embodiment would automatically result in loss of overall fabric life; in the case of the ESB Essential design, a binding yarn is incorporated which is simultaneously out of the plane of the papermaking surface, and conversely out of the wear plane on the machine side of the fabric.

-As will be shown in the paper, this then allows for a larger diameter wear surface yarn opposite the papermaking side.
-These larger yarns are made from a super-tough material that maximizes abrasive wear while sliding easily over stationary elements.
+As will be shown in this article, a larger diameter wear surface yarn opposite the papermaking side can then be allowed.
+These larger yarns are made from a super-tough material that maximises abrasive wear while sliding easily over stationary elements.